Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - click "Follow"
 - [ ] The app should begin following the graphic
 - interact with the view again to stop following
+- When clicked on Home or pan on the map, the graphic is unfollowed.

 Test case 8: Line of sight context
 - turn on location display